Robert N. Anthony: Planning and management control

+Robert N. Anthony was the one who said that "Accounting principles should be based on the premise that the most important characteristics of financial information is its usefulness for decision making."
+He introduced the concept of decision making as a basis for management control.

 Comptroller at the US Department of Defense

 In 1965 Anthony served as comptroller at the US Department of Defense under Robert S. McNamara, where he supervised the quality of accounting and financial reporting of the organization.
 Antony was credited for aligning the accounting service among the five military services.
 Charles Christenson explained: